ambsw/cfn-directory-services/README.md

 # cfn-directory-services
 A set of Custom CloudFormation resources to automate Directory Services and WorkSpace provisioning.

-***WARNING:  Due to limitations in the official AWS API, thse resources are NOT fully reversible.
+***WARNING:  Due to limitations in the official AWS API, these resources are NOT fully reversible.
 When deleting these resources, the WorkDocs site must be manually removed AFTER users are deleted but BEFORE the Directory Service can be removed.
-As a result, Users SHOULD NOT be created in the same stack as the Directory Service***
+As a result, Users SHOULD NOT be created in the same stack as the Directory Service (even though this will not result in a `create`-time error).***

 ##Deploying

 This package includes helper files for deployment in `/cloudformation`.
 If you have Docker, the recommended procedure is:

-     docker build --build-arg PACKAGE=cfn-workspace-provider -t cfn-workspace-provider -f Dockerfile.build .
-     docker run -it cfn-workspace-provider bash
+     docker build -t cfn-workspace-provider -f Dockerfile.build . docker run -it cfn-workspace-provider bash

      (in the container)